kloia-mert/kloia-mert/README.md

 <h3 align="center">A Passionate Future Machine Learning Engineer from Turkey</h3>

 ## 📖  About Me
-⚡ Hi, I'm Mert Bozkır, a Future ML Engineer 💻.
+⚡ Hi, I'm Mert Bozkır, a Machine Learning Engineer Intern at [B2Metric](https://b2metric.com/) 💻.
 I am a Freshman student at the Bursa Technical University.</br>
 Currently, I'm working on some ML - DL projects.

-I am a writer at the [Databulls](https://medium.com/data-myths-and-facts).
+Also I am a writer at the [Databulls](https://medium.com/data-myths-and-facts).
-Also I am  Student Ambassador at [Postnick](https://www.postnick.com/#/).
+I am a Student Ambassador at [Postnick](https://www.postnick.com/#/).
 I am an enthusiast for these areas: Generative Adversarial Networks, Natural Language Processing, Ensemble Learning methods